jaegertracing/documentation/content/docs/next-release/spm.md

 to help identify interesting traces (e.g. high QPS, slow or erroneous requests) without needing to know the service or operation names up-front.

-It is essentially achieved through aggregating span data to produce R.E.D (Request, Error, Duration) metrics.
+It is essentially achieved through aggregating span data to produce RED (Request, Error, Duration) metrics.

-As such, technically speaking, the term "Trace" used in the ATM acronym is a slight misnomer, while the term "Span" would be more appropriate because these metrics are trace unaware.
-ATM remains the name for this feature for historical reasons, to avoid confusion.

 Potential use cases include: